 Hello friends!
 I’m sharing this amazing round concrete tabletop that I FINALLY finished the pedestal base for as well!
 It may have taken me a lot longer than I wanted but she sure is a real BEAUTY!😉

 You guys…and gals!!
 I need help!
-How about we make a deal… I provide free project plans to you on here, and one of you (any one of you…I’m not picky really ????) call me each morning and give me a pep talk, and ask about the goals I met the day before!
+How about we make a deal… I provide free project plans to you on here, and one of you (any one of you…I’m not picky really 😏) call me each morning and give me a pep talk, and ask about the goals I did..or did NOT meet the day before!
 Oh, and get really mad at me if I didn’t complete them so that I quit letting time slip away from me!!
 Ugh!
-I swear I am going to wake up one morning at 80 years old and think I am only 33 because I am the world’s best time waster!! ????
-So anyone want to do this for me?…Anyone?…Bueller? ????
+I swear I am going to wake up one morning at 80 years old and have completely wasted my life!!🤣 So does anyone want to do this for me?…Anyone?…Bueller?😆

-Anyway, moving on from my plea for help…if you have been here before, I have done a couple of concrete table tops, just simple rectangle tops… but I tell you something that I had been eager to try, was a diy round concrete table top!
-But after coming up with the design of my most recent table base, I knew it had to sport a round top…and it had to be made out of concrete!
+Anyway, moving on from my plea for help…Lol…if you have been around here for any length of time, you know I have done a couple of tables with concrete tops, just simple rectangle tops… but I tell you something that I had been eager to try, was a round concrete tabletop!
+And after coming up with the design of my most recent table base, I knew it had to sport a round top…and it had to be made out of concrete!
 I managed to figure it out as I went along and it turned out alright for being my first attempt!